Program Evaluation with Remotely Sensed Outcomes: Model and Identifying Assumptions

-In many empirical applications involving RSVs, such as Examples~\ref{ex:environmental} and~\ref{ex:poverty}, Assumption~\ref{assumption:experimental} is satisfied by design: experimental units are chosen as aggregates without spillovers, e.g., villages, and the treatment is randomly assigned for these experimental units.
-We defer to Appendix~\ref{sec:other_id_strategies} the study of quasi-experimental settings, such as instrumental variables and difference-in-differences.
+Assumption~\ref{assumption:experimental} imposes standard conditions for causal inference in randomized experiments.
+In many applications involving remotely sensed variables, such as Examples~\ref{ex:environmental} and~\ref{ex:poverty}, the assumption is satisfied by design: the treatment is randomly assigned to well-separated, aggregate units.
+In Section \ref{sec:main_quasi_exp}, we extend our analysis to allow quasi-experimental designs in the experimental sample, such as instrumental variables and difference-in-differences.
+In Section~\ref{sec:main_spillover}, we extend our analysis to allow some spillovers across units in the experimental sample.

-Under Assumption~\ref{assumption:experimental}, if we were to observe the outcome in the experimental sample, the ATE could be identified using standard arguments.
-However, the outcome is not observed in the experiment; instead, we have an RSV.